-• The management port LAN1 is used for multiviewer management: that is, any PC that uses XEdit or XAdmin to configure this multiviewer and any Kaleido-RCP2 / RCP-200 must have IP connectivity to the LAN1 port.
-The management port LAN1 port can be used for media streams also.
+- The management port LAN1 is used for multiviewer management: that is, any PC that uses XEdit or XAdmin to configure this multiviewer and any Kaleido-RCP2 / RCP-200 must have IP connectivity to the LAN1 port.
+The management port LAN1 port can be used for media streams also. - The media ports LAN2 and higher are to be used for media streams only.